 What to do when your Client says “No”

-What do you do in that awkward moment at the end of a sales conversation where the client decides “Thank you, but No”?
+What do you do in that awkward moment at the end of a sales conversation where the client decides: “Thank you, but No”?

 Do your sales conversations end smoothly when the client says “Yes” but descend into awkwardness if it’s a No?
 If so, you are not alone.

-I recently attended an event where the host made an offer for a high-end coaching programme.
+I recently attended an event where the host made an offer for a high-ticket coaching programme.
 Now, much as I loved the person doing the teaching the programme wasn’t right for me and I was clear about that.
 Yet a member of her sales team had clearly been trained not to take No for an answer and our conversation quickly descended into what felt like an argument – me defending my position and feeling unheard, her ploughing on regardless.